SpeedyQweku/EHT/README.md

 - g-subfinder

-`Uses three api to gather subdomains.`
+`Uses four api to gather subdomains. but you have to sign up to securitytrails.com to get their apikey.` `You can use this apikey for now 'tq70qGeu6PSNpRnRVMrg5Qs1YJmBfmvM'`